oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/affine_algebras.md

 ## Types

-The OSCAR type for quotient rings of  a multivariate polynomial ring  is of parametrized form `MPolyQuo{T}`, where `T` is the element type of the polynomial ring.
-In turn, the type for elements of quotient rings is of parametrized form `MPolyQuoElem{T}`.
+The OSCAR type for quotient rings of  multivariate polynomial rings is of parametrized form `MPolyQuo{T}`, with elements of type `MPolyQuoElem{T}`.
+Here, `T` is the element type of the polynomial ring.

 ## Constructors